budleigh/slugmaze/README.md

     is unwinnable.
 There is no escape.
 There is no victory.
 There is only the sweet embrace of death.

-  * High scores will be saved.
+  * Use the arrow keys to move.